autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/features/cooperation.md

 For example, in the situation in the diagram below, change lanes twice and turn left at the intersection.
 There are three scenes and each has a decision to change or keep the lane, turn left or wait.
 Here Autoware decides not to change lanes a second time due to the obstacle, so the vehicle will stop there.
+Using RTC, the operator can override these decisions to continue driving the vehicle to the goal.

 ![cooperation-scenes](./cooperation/scenes.drawio.svg)